mocks-server/website/docs/get-started-intro.md

 npm run mocks
 ```

-When started for first time, it will create a scaffold folder named `mocks` in your project, containing next files:
+When started for the first time, it will create a scaffold folder named `mocks` in your project, containing next files and folders:

 ```
+project-root/
-mocks/
+├── mocks/
-├── routes/
+│   ├── routes/
-│   └── users.js
+│   │   └── users.js
-└── mocks.json
+│   └── mocks.json
+└── mocks.config.json
 ```

 It contains examples from this documentation providing a simple API with two different mocks and some route variants.
 You can use the interactive CLI that is also started to change the server settings and see how you can change the responses of the API changing the current mock, changing route variants, etc.